 Undiscovered OOIP includes that quantity of petroleum that is estimated, as of a given date, to be contained in accumulations yet to be discovered.
 Undiscovered OOIP may become discovered OOIP once it has been demonstrated that the volume is in a known accumulation.
-Typically only a portion of undiscovered OOIP is ultimately recoverable.
+Typically, only a portion of undiscovered OOIP is ultimately recoverable.
 Undiscovered OOIP is divided into recoverable and non-recoverable portions, with the estimated recoverable portion classified as prospective oil resources.
-As at December 31, 2017, all undiscovered OOIP that has not been classified as prospective oil resources would be classified as unrecoverable undiscovered OOIP.
-A portion of the quantities currently classified as unrecoverable undiscovered OOIP may become recoverable and reclassified as prospective oil resources in the future as additional technical studies are performed, commercial circumstances change or technological developments occur.
+As at December 31, 2018, all undiscovered OOIP that has not been classified as prospective oil resources would be classified as unrecoverable undiscovered OOIP.
+A portion of the quantities currently classified as unrecoverable undiscovered OOIP.
+A portion of the quantities currently classified as unrecoverable undiscovered OOIP.
+A portion of the quantities currently classified as unrecoverable undiscovered OOIP.
 The remaining portion may never be recovered due to the physical constraints or chemical constraints represented by subsurface interaction of fluids and reservoir rocks.